dwmkerr/crosswords-js/README.md

 chmod u+x .git/hooks/pre-commit
 ```

-Please install our git commit template.
+Please install our git **commit template**.
 This enables project commit guidelines to be prefixed to the standard git commit message.

 From the root directory of your repository: